mesargent/freeway_guide_sign_detector/README.md

 # Freeway Guide Sign Detector
 I am developing a system for detection of freeway guide signs using a digital camera.
 This project is still in its early stages.
-The main program is the Jupyter notebook hog_pipeline.ipynb
+The latest and best results so far are in contour_HOG_pipeline.ipynb.